aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 1. Basic experience writing code or data (JSON, XML, YAML) in text editors
 1. Understanding of security requirements for your business or mission
-1. Understanding of your system and larger environment
+1. Understanding of your system and the larger context of your projects

 ---